 - Normal Theater: Located in uptown Normal, the Normal Theater opened in 1937 and was the first theater built in Bloomington/Normal specifically for sound films.
 It is currently on the National Register of Historic Sites.
 The strong art-deco/modern design was then very avant-garde for a small Illinois The Normal Theater has been completely restored to its original condition to show mostly independent and foreign films.

-- Conklin’s Barn II Dinner Theater: Conklin’s Barn II Dinner Theater has been the area’s home for hospitality since 1975, featuring a bountiful buffet and the funniest live theatre in central Illinois!
+- The Barn III: The Barn III is proud to be the new home of Mary Simon and the Conklin Players!
+In addition to Dinner Theatre from October thru April and July & August, the Barn III will host additional music, comedy and special event performances.
+Conklin’s Barn II Dinner Theater has been the area’s home for hospitality since 1975, featuring a bountiful buffet and the funniest live theatre in central Illinois!

 You will find musical inspiration at these locations: